Christoph33one/viks-bakery/README.md

 ---

 ### Blog page
-The blog page this is one of the main interests I believe that a user would like to visit on the website.
-I wanted to keep simplistically on this page as I have done throughout the website.
-Going by modern desgin ideas on a browser and table screen size and with the help from https://elementor.com/blog/, I have placed the image to the left and  the post detail section to the right.
-When reviewing sites such as FaceBook https://www.facebook.com/ and Instagram https://www.instagram.com/ I had noticed when adding a comment, it removes the user out of site from the image that they are commenting one.
+The blog page is one of the main interests I believe that a user would like to visit on the website.
+I wanted to keep simplicity on this page as I have done throughout the website.
+Going by modern design ideas on a browser and table screen size and with the help from https://elementor.com/blog/, I have placed the image to the left and  the post detail section to the right.
+When reviewing sites such as FaceBook https://www.facebook.com/ and Instagram https://www.instagram.com/ I had noticed when adding a comment, it removes the user out of site from the image that they are commenting on.
 For better UX in my option, I would like the user to see the image when adding a comment.
-I my opinion tis gives a easy way to think about what to right not having to forget what the image looks like.
+I my opinion it gives an easy way to think about what to write not having to forget what the image looks like.

 ![](assets/post%20detail%20page.png)

-YOU NEED TO STYLE THE BLOG PAGE FOR MOBILE SCREEN SIZE!!!!!!!

 ### Edit blog page
-When a user wants to edit a post, they are sent to a seperate page in which they can add or delete their psot in a simple form.
+When a user wants to edit a comment, they are sent to a seperate page in which they can add or delete their comment in a simple form.
 This form layout stays the same when reducing to a smaller screen size.

 ![](assets/edit%20post%20html.png)